Group Secret-Key Generation using Algebraic Rings in Wireless Networks

-Given that the proposed multi-level consensus algorithm is closely coupled with the protocol used to exchange the CSR, we lay out design rules to jointly choose the parameters of the A-SQGSK protocol and the EM-EM algorithm as a function of underlying signal-to-noise-ratio and the required mismatch rate on the generated group secret-key. \end{itemize}
+Given that the proposed multi-level consensus algorithm is closely coupled with the protocol used to exchange the CSR, we lay out design rules to jointly choose the parameters of the A-SQGSK protocol and the EM-EM algorithm as a function of underlying signal-to-noise-ratio and the required mismatch rate on the generated GSK. \end{itemize}

 Specific contributions of this work with respect to \textbf{C1} and \textbf{C2} are listed below: